 Wealth Management - This operating business segment includes all the Company's wealth management activities offering a wide range of savings and retirement solutions to individuals and groups.
-In this business segment, core earnings of \$65 million for the first quarter were 10% higher than a year earlier.14 This performance is essentially due to good results from the distribution affiliates, arising mainly from better margins amid the higher interest rate environment, higher results from Group Savings and Retirement, and good growth in expected insurance earnings for segregated funds.
-These are very good results given that equity market levels are lower than a year ago and a \$4 million experience loss was recorded due to higher expenses and other various small items.
-For the most part, the loss due to expenses is expected to reverse in the coming guarters.
+In this business segment, core earnings of \$76 million for the second quarter were 15% higher than a year earlier.3 This performance is the result of the 12% year-over-year growth in expected earnings for segregated funds, lower expenses and a solid result once again from the distribution affiliates, arising mainly from better margins amid the higher interest rate environment.

 US Operations - This operating business segment includes all the Company's U.S. activities offering individuals a range of life insurance and vehicle warranty products.
-First quarter core earnings for this business segment were \$17 million, which compares to \$36 million for the same period in 2022.14 Results in the Individual Insurance divisions were good.
-The result for non-insurance activities was lower due to an unfavourable business mix and lower sales in the US Dealers segment, a consequence of reduced affordability and persistent inventory issues.
-Also, this segment's results were impacted by higher expenses, mainly attributable to digital investments to improve efficiency and client experience, as well as employee experience enhancement initiatives.
+Second quarter core earnings for this business segment were \$26 million, which compares to \$40 million for the same period in 2022.
+Results in the Individual Insurance divisions were good, supporting the core insurance service result, which is 15% higher than a year ago.
+The result for non-insurance activities was lower due to an unfavourable business mix and lower sales in the Dealer Services division, a consequence of reduced affordability and persistent inventory issues.
+Finally, investments in digital technology to improve efficiency and client experience continued.